AllenDowney/ElementsOfDataScience/_sources/README.md

 ### Notebook 8

-**Distributions**: This notebook explains what a distribution is and presents 3 ways to represent a distribution: a PMF, CDF, or PDF.
+**Distributions**: This notebook explains what a distribution is and presents 3 ways to represent one: a PMF, CDF, or PDF.
 It also shows how to compare a distribution to another distribution or a mathematical model.

 [Click here to run this notebook on Colab](https://colab.research.google.com/github/AllenDowney/ElementsOfDataScience/blob/master/08_distributions.ipynb)